Clef: History

-This may be reduced to two staves, the soprano and alto sharing a stave with a treble clef, and the tenor and bass sharing a stave marked with the bass clef.
+This may be reduced to two staffs, the soprano and alto sharing a staff with a treble clef, and the tenor and bass sharing a staff marked with the bass clef.

 Further uses

 Clef combinations played a role in the modal system toward the end of the 16th century, and it has been suggested certain clef combinations in the polyphonic music of 16th-century vocal polyphony are reserved for authentic (odd-numbered) modes, and others for plagal (even-numbered) modes, but the precise implications have been the subject of much scholarly debate.

 Reading music as if it were in a different clef from the one indicated can be an aid in transposing music at sight since it will move the pitches roughly in parallel to the written part.
 Key signatures and accidentals need to be accounted for when this is done.

+In Unicode

+For use with computer systems, the Unicode Consortium has created code points for twelve different clef symbols as part of a repertoire called the "Musical Symbols" block.
+Although much of the list was established by 1999, general provision of these symbols in common computer fonts remains rather limited.
+The clef symbols provided are these: